 Intrigue at the Court of Chaos

 In Intrigue at the Court of Chaos, the adventurers stand before five massive entities of Chaos.
-The Court of Chaos includes god-like entities such as Noohl, the warlord, Dzzhali the undead bride, and Magog, the guy with a 2-trunk face that ends in seven-fingered hands!
+The Court of Chaos includes god-like creatures such as Noohl the warlord, Dzzhali the undead bride, and Magog, the guy with a 2-trunk face that ends in seven-fingered hands!
 The Court wants our trusty heroes to go to the Plane of Law to steal an ancient artifact.

 - The Long Ox: They will have to pass by the 30 foot long ox, Taurziel.
 This made me laugh more than almost anything else in D&D ever.